François Rude: Exile in Brussels

 Rude lived in Brussels from 1817 until 1826. where he found many other self-imposed exiles, the most famous of whom was the painter Jacques-Louis David.
 Rude's wife, a painter, became David's pupil and then his copyist.
 In Brussels he made a bust of David, neoclassical in style, but realistically portraying the deformation of David's mouth caused by a nervous malady.

-In Brussels He received his first major commission; he was asked by the Belgian royal architect Charles Vander Straeten to design decorative relief sculptures for the hunting lodge of the Belgian crown prince at Tervuren.
-The work was a frieze of a around the rotunda of the Hall of Honor.
-The other artists selected to work on the frieze Sophie Fremiet, also a painter, who became Rude's wife.
-The friezes by Rude represented a classical hunting scene, The Hunt of Melanger for the entry portico and a series of eight reliefs for the rotunda, illustrating the life of Achilles.
+In Brussels he received his first major commission; he was asked by the Belgian royal architect Charles Vander Straeten to design decorative relief sculptures for the hunting lodge of the Belgian crown prince at Tervuren.
+The work was a frieze around the rotunda of the Hall of Honor.
+Among the other artists selected to work on the frieze was Sophie Fremiet, also a painter, who became Rude's wife.
+The friezes by Rude represented a classical hunting scene, The Hunt of Meleager for the entry portico and a series of eight reliefs for the rotunda, illustrating the life of Achilles.
 The work required representing dozens of figures, both in action scenes and scenes of pathos and drama.
 Rude based his work on the models of classical sculpture, but gave them exceptional naturalism and dynamism.
-The original work was destroyed by a fire in the lodge in 1879, but plaster copies made the from the original moldings and illustrations survive.
+The original work was destroyed by a fire in the lodge in 1879, but plaster copies made from the original moldings and illustrations survive.

-Return to Paris - classicism to romanticism
+Return to Paris – classicism to romanticism

-Brussels did not offer enough opportunities or challenges, and in 1827 Rude returned to Paris with Sophie and entered a work in the Paris Salon.
+Brussels did not offer enough opportunities or challenges, and in 1827 Rude returned to Paris with Sophie and entered a work in the Paris Salon of 1827.
 The work was shown only a short time before the Salon closed, and it attracted little attention, but it illustrated the evolution of his style.
 The statue, Mercury fastening his sandals after slaying Argus (now in the Louvre) was neoclassical in theme, but showed a striking energy and realism.

 Rude decided to move permanently to Paris in 1828.
 He found a client in the French state, which commissioned him, along with several others sculptors, to work on a frieze for the Arc de Triomphe; he refined his technique and style.
 In 1833 he presented a new work, A young Neopolitan fisherman playing with tortoise a fusion of classicism and romanticism, vividly expressing emotion.
 This work won a cross of the Legion of Honor, sculpture.